dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 two dimensions for the diagrams.
-That means that we only have two in our state activations, which wouldn't actually be enough to actually extract anything meaningful, but we'll want to generalize our intuition about two dimensions into many dimensions.
+That means that we only have two in our state activations, which wouldn't actually be enough to actually extract anything meaningful, but we'll want to generalize our intuition about two dimensions into many dimensions.\AT{I can't parse this sentence}

 There are different ways we can compute a "direction" of nullability.
 The simplest is just to measure the difference between